claws/aioprometheus/docs/user/index.rst

 See `here <https://github.com/prometheus/pushgateway/blob/master/README.md#about-the-job-and-instance-labels>`__
 for how to configure Prometheus to best scrape metrics from the Push Gateway.

-The Pusher requires the `aiohttp` optional extra to be installed.
+The Pusher object requires optional extras to be installed so make sure you install aioprometheus with the 'aiohttp' extras.

 .. code-block:: console